Story

 Adiel and encouraging family participation

-Through our partnership with his school, Adiel‘s teacher, Ibu, found new ways to communicate with students, like using sign language.
-Since this change, Adiel is now excited to attend school and engage in classroom activities.
+With guidance from the Perkins-trained educators, Adiel‘s teacher, Ninik, discovered new ways to communicate with students, like using sign language.
+As a result, Adiel is excited to attend school and participate in activities.

-At home, Adiel‘s family lacked the confidence to support him and his cerebral palsy, often afraid of being too hands-on with mobility exercises.
-Instead they relied on Adiel‘s school to take care of his needs.
-Without regular stretches and exercise, Adiel’s disability could limit his movement even more over time.
+At home, however, Adiel‘s family lacked the confidence to support his disability.
+Without regular stretches and exercise, Adiel’s disability could further limit his movement over time.

 Adiel is laid down on a mat by his mother.
 They are practicing mobility movement.